 In a previous article I wrote about roasting a pork shoulder for my tamales.
 I highly recommend reading through the previous post.
 It’s more common to find recipes that call for boiling/simmering the pork.
 It’s up to you.
 I find roasting a lot more exciting and delicious.
 Once your pork shoulder is ready dice/shred the meat.
 The meat should be falling off the bone and if you prefer, you can just shred the meat with your hands or a couple of forks.
 It’s a lot of meat and some of it will never see the inner walls of a tamale, I surely ate like a pound while shredding.
 The whole process should take about 20 minutes.
 Now that you have your minced/shredded/diced pork bits.
 Dump them in the bowl with that awesome mole sauce, add the freshly chopped cilantro and again… using your hands, mix everything up.

-Hopefully you’ve been soaking the corn husks in hot water while you were shredding the pork and making the stuffing.
+Hopefully, you’ve been soaking the corn husks in hot water while you were shredding the pork and making the stuffing.
 Rinse the husks before using.
 You might even need to dry them with a towel.
 If they’re wet, it will be difficult to spread the masa dough on the husks.
 Ok, so now you’re ready.
 Grab a husk, with a spoon grab some masa dough and spread a thin layer over the husk no thicker than 2mm-3mm.
-Add about 1 to 1 1/2 Tbsp of pork filling in the centre of the dough layer.
+Add about 1 to 1 1/2 Tbsp of pork filling in the center of the dough layer.
 Wrap the tamale.
 I suggest going on youtube and checking out the wrapping/folding technique rather than me trying to explain in words how to do it.
 It’s very simple and quick.
 We ended up wrapping about 30 tamales and froze all of them but 4 (dinner/reward).
 They freeze amazingly well.
 It is one of those weekend cooking projects that is fun because you can use the help of others for the assembly part.
 Tamales make great gifts too and believe me, I’ve been eating tamales for lunch and dinner for a week and still can’t get over them.
 They are so damn good.
 My faith in tamales has been entirely restored.

 I’m gonna have to run comparisons between the 2 approaches because I’m not entirely convinced there’s an advantage of a way over the other.
 A good opportunity to share your thoughts on the matter btw.
 Steamed or boiled? and Why?
 Venezuelans boil their hallacas.
 I’ve tried steaming hallacas and the dough’s texture wasn’t pleasant.
 Plus steaming tamales takes close to 2 hours per batch where boiling takes care of it in 10 minutes or so.
 But anyway, we have 2 options:

-If you boil them venezuelan style.
+If you boil them Venezuelan-style.
 Make sure you wrap the tamales securely.
 They go in the water for 10 minutes and it’s done.
 That’s about it.
 They’re ready to go after you strain them.

 And that’s that!
 I hope you enjoyed the post and if you haven’t made tamales yet, it’s never too late.
-Sure it is a time consuming process but it is enjoyable and fun, specially if you recruit helpers and feed them alcoholic drinks.
+Sure it is a time-consuming process but it is enjoyable and fun, especially if you recruit helpers and feed them alcoholic drinks.
 I hope this heat wave eases off a bit.
 I haven’t been able to actually do any cooking it is so hot.
 Lucky for me, there are some tamales left in the freezer and half a jar of hot salsa verde to smother them with when I’m good and ready.